MSUSAzureAccelerators/ADX-IoT-Analytics-Accelerator/README.md

   - digitaltwin.bicep: Digital Twin Bicep deployment file
   - eventhub.bicep: Event Hub Bicep deployment file
   - iotcentral.bicep: IoT Central Bicep deployment file
-  - storage.bicep: Storage Bicep deployment file.
-This account is used as temporary storage to download ADX database configuration scripts)
+  - storage.bicep: Storage Bicep deployment file - this account is used as temporary storage to download ADX database configuration scripts

-- deploy.sh: script to deploy the solution.
-THe only one you need to run
+- deploy.sh: script to deploy the solution - the only one you need to run
-- main.bicep: main Bicep deployment file.
-It includes all the other Bicep deployment files (modules)
+- main.bicep: main Bicep deployment file - it includes all the other Bicep deployment files (modules)
 - patientmonitoring.parameters.json: parameters file used to customize the deployment
 - README.md: This README file